CGCookie/retopoflow/docs/v4/general.md

 - Choose to exclude non-selectable objects from being a snapping source
     - This is the same as Blender's option of the same name in the Snapping settings
-- Adjust the retopology overlay's color and depth
+- Adjust the retopology overlay's color and offset distance
 - Adjust how much non-active objects are faded
 - Choose to expand or collapse the Retopoflow tools in the toolbar
 - Choose to expand or collapse the masking options in the tool header for the brush tools

+If you are seeing the retopology object through the source object, decrease the retopology offset distance.

 ## Switching Tools

 You can quickly switch between Retopoflow tools and access some of their common settings by using the Retopoflow pie menu.
 It is currently mapped to the hotkey `W` while a Retopoflow tool is active.